Plastic Pollution

-Microplastics are the result of large plastic debris breaking down over time.
-These particles are so small that they escape conventional water filtration systems and are ingested by aquatic organisms.
-This can lead to harmful effects on fish, birds, and other wildlife, and potentially enter the human food chain.
+Plastic pollution isn’t just an eyesore.
+It affects water quality, wildlife, and even our health.
+As plastics break down, they release harmful chemicals and microplastics (tiny particles smaller than 5 millimeters).
+These particles are so small that they escape conventional water filtration systems and are ingested by aquatic organisms, leading to harmful effects on fish, birds, and other wildlife, and potentially enter the human food chain.

-For Carolinians, this microplastic pollution means that our cherished waterways are compromised, affecting everything from local ecosystems to our health and enjoyment of recreational activities.
+Larger plastic debris may injure wildlife, spoil natural beauty, and hurt industries like fishing and tourism.
+For Carolinians, this pollution means that our cherished waterways are compromised, affecting everything from local ecosystems to our health and enjoyment of recreational activities.

 Microplastics News & Insights